 - Preservatives like MSG (monosodium glutamate) and Aspartame (sweetener)

 - Sunshine, certain odors, travel, etc., can trigger a migraine.

 Treatment and Prevention:

-- Medicines under supervision to abort an attack of a migraine and special drugs to stop attacks as well as to prevent a migraine from recurring, also known as maintenance therapy
+- Medicines under supervision to abort an attack of migraine and special medicines to stop attacks as well as to prevent a migraine from recurring, also known as maintenance therapy

 - Finally, Lifestyle changes are helpful to decrease attacks: